 In the morning.
 Exposure to bright light in the early part of the day stimulates receptors in your eyes and sets your body clock.
 Morning light is most effective in helping us be awake, alert and energetic during the day.

 2. Do not stare directly at the light.
-The lamp is effective even when the light reaches your eyes indirectly, from a sideways direction.
+The light therapy lamp is effective even when the light reaches your eyes indirectly, from a sideways direction.
 Use the lamp in a well-lit room to minimize eye strain.

 3. Experiment with the light intensity and session duration until you find a routine that’s comfortable and effective for you.
 For most people, that’s 15 to 60 minutes a day, but your needs may be different.